argoproj-labs/assistant-for-argocd/docs/settings.md

 we deploy the settings as a second Argo CD Extension that makes the settings available as a global variable.

+!!! important "API Keys"
-*IMPORTANT*: Never put any API keys or other secret material in these settings as they can be easily read from the browser by viewing source.
-Any API keys required should be set on the backend, Llama-Stack or Lightspeed for example.
+    Never put any API keys or other secret material in these settings as they can be easily read from the browser by viewing source.
+Any API keys required should be set on the backend, Llama-Stack or Lightspeed, for example.

 ### Defining Settings